nskhoa1502/movie-app/README.md

 Please note that the initial server bootup may require up to a minute for initialization.
 This brief waiting period is essential to guarantee optimal performance as we utilize a meticulously configured free server.

-Thank you for choosing our Movie App.
-We look forward to providing you with an unparalleled cinematic journey.